Last Updated: September 27, 2022

 Like many specialized industries, logistics has its own vocabulary.
 Although shorthand makes communicating with other industry experts more efficient, it can quickly get confusing to anyone outside the logistics world.

 One set of popular logistics terms has been causing significant confusion lately: 3PL vs. 4PL vs. 5PL.
-With many companies innovating in the logistics space, these terms are getting thrown around more than ever, and many people aren’t sure exactly what they mean.
+Recently, there’s even been talk of 6PLs and 7PLs. (!)
+With companies continuing to innovate in the logistics space, all of these terms are getting thrown around more than ever, and many people aren’t sure exactly what they mean.

 Let’s start with the basics.
 Once you understand how these terms were originally conceived, you’ll be able to unpack the increasing levels of complexity with ease.